Types of Conjunctions

 • Practice more, or you’ll be eliminated from the competition.

-• He left the office, yet he had many tasks to be done.
+• He left the office, yet he had many tasks to do.

-• He is so poor that he doesn’t bear his livelihood.
+• He is poor so he doesn’t earn a living.

-• I’m happy to see you but missing our old days.
+• I’m happy to see you, but I miss our old days.

-• Sweety is good at English, and she will make a good result.
+• Sweety is good at English, and she will get a good result.

 • Follow your teacher’s instructions, or you’ll miss a lot of things.